-It is important to point out that even with smaller cracks, you should monitor them over time in case they increase in width, which could be indicative of a more serious underlying issue.
+It is important to point out that even with smaller cracks, you should monitor them over time in case they increase in width.
+Any increase could be indicative of a more serious underlying issue.
 Those cracks that emerge over a short space of time, even small ones, are also potential causes of concern when compared to those that have been there for years.

-A professional structural engineer should be consulted to confirm any diagnosis as well as appropriate course of action.
+Consult a professional structural engineer to confirm any diagnosis as well as an appropriate course of action.

 If you consult a structural engineer or building professional they will want to know the following:

 - How long have the cracks been there?

 - Are they increasing in number?